Technical Modules

 Microscopy is a core optical technique used in almost every field of modern experimental science.
 The module will first familiarize you with the working principles of contemporary wide field light microscopes.
 Building on this foundation, it will dive deeper into methods deploying laser scanning and photon collection via CCD/CMOS cameras as opposed to photon multipliers.
 Eventually, the concepts of cutting-edge super-resolution techniques, which have revolutionized the field of microscopy in recent years, will be introduced.

-Date: October 2024 (tba)
+Date: October 16-17, 2024

 The module "Computer Vision" offers a 3-days introduction to basic computer vision topics and applications.
 It introduces image filtering, edge detection techniques, and basic image segmentation methods.
 It introduces camera models and camera calibration methods.
 Furthermore, we discuss 3d stereo vision and visual 3d scanning.
 The module will be composed out of lecture classes and exercises.
 While the methods and algorithms will be introduced in the lecture classes you will get hand-on experience in the exercises.
 We will use python in the exercises.
 The module replaces the formerly offered module "Digital Signal Processing".